 This synthesizer took me about a year to make.
-I spent as much time making it look good as I did on the electronics.
+I spent as much time making it look beautiful as I did on the electronics.

 It is an improved